brson/treasuretree/solana-hackathon.md

 - Serializing our program state triggers an access violation

 On the positive side,
-if we commento out our entire program, the client _can_ successfully execute the transactions it needs to.
+if we comment out our entire program, the client _can_ successfully execute the transactions it needs to.